 JOB MARKET PAPER

-Violence against women is highly prevalent worldwide, yet it remains underreported and rarely prosecuted.
-This paper examines whether increased media visibility of such violence affects how cases are processed by the criminal justice system.
+Violence against women (VAW) is highly prevalent worldwide, yet perpetrators are rarely held accountable.
+This paper examines whether increased media visibility of such violence affects how sexual and intimate partner violence cases are processed by the criminal justice system.
 It combines novel administrative microdata on criminal cases with high-frequency data on daily TV news broadcasts in France.
-Striking judicial patterns emerge: despite a growing number of reported cases of violence against women over time, nearly 80% are dismissed by prosecutors at the outset of the judicial process, making this stage a critical point of case attrition.
-Leveraging the quasi-random timing of TV news stories relative to the processing of cases, I find that news coverage of crimes against women unrelated to the cases at hand reduces the likelihood of dismissal in the short run, with a 2.3% increase in the prosecution rate in the week following the news coverage.
-This shift appears to be driven both by the increased salience of violence against women and by strategic adjustments in prosecutors' behavior in response to heightened public scrutiny.
-Although sentencing decisions remain directly unaffected, cases prosecuted following news coverage of crimes against women are just as likely to result in conviction as those prosecuted on other days.
-As a result, increased media visibility enables more viable cases to reach trial without influencing judges’ rulings, thereby strengthening the overall judicial response to violence against women.
+Leveraging the quasi-random timing of TV news stories about VAW relative to case processing, I find that news coverage of VAW leads to a 2.3% increase in the prosecution rate but no increase in the conviction rate in the week following coverage.
+This shift in prosecutions appears to be driven both by heightened awareness or emotional reactions and by prosecutors’ responses to increased public scrutiny and accountability.
+This occurs in a context where prosecutors largely determine case outcomes: they dismiss nearly 80% of cases at the outset, while most prosecuted cases eventually result in conviction.
+Consistent with this interpretation, I find that cases prosecuted following news coverage of VAW are just as likely to result in conviction as those prosecuted on other days.
+Consequently, increased media visibility enables more viable cases to reach trial without influencing judges’ rulings, thereby strengthening the overall judicial response to VAW.

 Propensity to dismiss cases of sexual or intimate partner violence following TV news coverage of crimes against women